Article updated: May 20, 2021

 Shorten a link when creating a post

-- Type or paste a link into the Text box and display the link toolbar.
+- Type or paste a link into the Text box to display the link toolbar.

-- Select Shorten with Ow.ly.
+- Shorten with ow.ly - Select Shorten with Ow.ly.
 If you have selected a social account, the shortened link displays in your post preview on the right.
-If you are publishing the post to multiple social accounts, Hootsuite generates a new ow.ly link for each post.
+If you are publishing the post to multiple social accounts, Hootsuite generates an ow.ly link for each post.

-- Team, Business, and Enterprise plan members - To use a vanity URL or other external shortener in your Hootsuite organization, select Add tracking, select Customize to choose from a list of available shorteners, and then select Apply.
+- Use a vanity URL or another external shortener (Team, Business, and Enterprise plan members) - If you use a vanity URL or other external shortener in your Hootsuite organization, select Add tracking, select Customize to choose from a list of available shorteners, and then select Apply.

 Twitter only displays link previews in tweets when the link’s website has Twitter Cards enabled.
 To verify the site you’re linking to has a Twitter Card, enter the link into Twitter’s Card validator.

 To guarantee that your tweet contains an image, you can attach your own, or select any suggested images retrieved from the link.
 Attaching an image overrides the preview if the link has a Twitter Card.
-The published tweet will contain a clickable link and a separate, uploaded image.
+In this case, the published tweet will contain a clickable link and a separate, uploaded image.

-Note: Twitter Card link previews publish to Twitter natively, but don’t appear in Hootsuite streams.
+Note: Twitter Card link previews publish to Twitter, but don’t appear in Hootsuite streams.
 Learn more about Twitter Cards, and how to add them to your website.

 LinkedIn posts generate link previews based on the data that LinkedIn extracts from each website.
 You can customize these previews when you publish the post.

 Facebook posts generate link previews based on the open graph meta tags (for example, og:image) that Facebook’s link scraper extracts from each website.
-If these tags are missing or incomplete, the link preview will be incomplete.
-Note that when publishing links to these sites using Facebook, Facebook tries to fill in the blanks with the data available, so link preview results may differ.
+If these tags are missing or incomplete, Facebook tries to fill in the blanks with the data available, so link preview results may differ or be incomplete.

 If the URL was only recently published, Facebook may not have extracted the data for the link you’re trying to share.
 Wait and try your post again.

-Note: Facebook does not extract link preview data from links that are from Facebook.com, such as a link to a Page post, when publishing through third-party platforms like Hootsuite.
+Note: When publishing through third-party platforms like Hootsuite, Facebook does not extract link preview data from Facebook.com links, such as a link to a Page post.

 Link preview customization is only available for LinkedIn Page posts, and for Facebook Page posts that meet the following requirements: